mvanegas10/VA201620-Project09/README.md

 ## Project definition

 Along this project we will be working with Recaudo Bogotá S.A.S.
 This enterprise won the pledge for operating 'Sistema de Recaudo' during 17 years.
-Their mission is to give Bogotá citizens an intelligent and quality transportation service, trying to improve their quality life.
+Their mission is to give Bogota citizens an intelligent and quality transportation service, trying to improve their quality life.
 This business is focused on the different services that a variety of cards offer:
 - Basic card: The user is nos identified and does not offer any other service beside the opportunity to use the public transport.
 - Plus card: It has the name and identification of the user and gives them the option to have discount on transfer.